Investigative Journalism Specialization | Stabile M.S. Degree | Columbia Journalism School

 Impact & Opportunities

-• The Stabile investigative program turns out top-caliber graduates able to thrive in today’s fast-changing media environment.
-Stabile alumni are currently doing watchdog reporting for leading news organizations, including The New York Times, The Wall Street Journal, ProPublica, 60 Minutes, Vice and Buzzfeed.
-They are reporting around the world in the UK, India, Colombia, Hong Kong, Spain and other countries.
+The Stabile investigative program turns out top-caliber graduates able to thrive in today’s fast-changing media environment.
+Stabile alumni are currently doing watchdog reporting for leading news organizations, including The New York Times, The Wall Street Journal, ProPublica, 60 Minutes, NBC, The Miami Herald, and other local newsrooms.
+They are reporting around the world – in the UK, India, Colombia, Hong Kong, Germany, and other countries.

 Curriculum